pradyutnair/finance/functions/gocardless-sync-mongo/README.md

 ## 🚀 Deployment

-This function requires `libmongocrypt` to be installed system-wide for MongoDB Queryable Encryption support.
+This function uses a bundled `libmongocrypt.so` library for MongoDB Queryable Encryption support.

 ### Deploy to Appwrite

-The function uses a custom `setup.sh` script that automatically installs `libmongocrypt-dev` during deployment:
+The function uses a custom `setup.sh` script that configures the bundled library:

 1. **Deploy the function**:
    ```bash